 Description

-This comprehensive 9-month doula training program centers the birthing traditions, cultural wisdom, and specific needs of Black and Indigenous communities in Georgia.
+This comprehensive six-month Community Doula Training Program centers the birthing traditions, cultural wisdom, and specific needs of Black and Indigenous communities in Georgia.
 Through intensive hands-on training and dedicated mentorship, participants will develop the skills to provide culturally affirming birth support while addressing the unique challenges faced by their communities.

-Program Structure: The program consists of 6 months of intensive training and 6 months of supervised mentorship with experienced Black and Indigenous doulas.
+Program Structure: The program consists of 6 months of training and 3-6 months of mentorship with experienced Black and Indigenous doulas.

 - Traditional birthing practices and cultural healing modalities from Black and Indigenous perspectives